NiamhGillespie/Final-year-project/timelog.md

 ### 5 Feb 2024
 * *6.5 hours* Fixed issues with assigned_to, created_by and last_edited_by in the epic and story forms, made epics, stories, users, teams and tracking columns deletable with a confirmation prompt and finished off the help section - I decided to move this to a seperate help page to allow for the graphic to take center stage on the homepage.

+### 6 and 7 Feb 2024
+* *6 hours* Hosted both the Django API and React webapp.
+Tested everything worked as expected and fixed any bugs that hosting has caused.
+Then finished off user evaluation survey and signed ethics checklist.